stalela/stalela-docs/docs/10-mvp/README.md

-# 📦 Storo MVP – Pilot with 20 Merchants
+# 📦 Stalela MVP – Pilot with 20 Merchants

 ## 🎯 Goal

-Demonstrate the end-to-end viability of Storo’s Canonical Transfer Service (CTS) and POS/payment ecosystem in a **controlled pilot** with 20 merchants.
+Demonstrate the end-to-end viability of Stalela’s Canonical Transfer Service (CTS) and POS/payment ecosystem in a **controlled pilot** with 20 merchants.
 The MVP validates:

 * Unified transfer orchestration (CTS front-door)
 * USDC-based merchant acceptance (POS / wallet QR)